pannaAdrianna/WGF-APP/README.md

 ## Getting started

+Only for developers.
+If you want to see site go to [LINK](https://moje-eeg.web.app/)

 - Recommended `node js 16.x` and `npm 6+`
 - Install dependencies: `npm install` or `yarn install`
 - Start the project: `npm run start` or `yarn start`